Mental Health Facilities Marshall County, IN

 Otis R Bowen Center For Human Services Russell House

-Otis R Bowen Center For Human Services Russell House is a mental health facility in Marshall County, IN, located at 1525 West Harrison Street, 46563.
+Otis R Bowen Center For Human Services Russell House is a mental health treatment clinic in Marshall County, Indiana, located at 1525 West Harrison Street, 46563 zip code.
 Otis R Bowen Center For Human Services Russell House provides residential treatment.
-Otis R Bowen Center For Human Services Russell House provides couples/family therapy, trauma therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Otis R Bowen Center For Human Services Russell House provides dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and seniors 65 or older.
 Otis R Bowen Center For Human Services Russell House also supports people with serious mental illness.
-Some other services available at Otis R Bowen Center For Human Services Russell House include suicide prevention services, illness management and recovery and supported housing.
+Additional services provided by Otis R Bowen Center For Human Services Russell House consist of chronic disease/illness management, diet and exercise counseling and suicide prevention services.

-Call (855) 615-0033 to get 24/7 help with treatment.
+Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Frequently Asked Questions About Mental Health Treatment in Marshall County, IN